a-belevich/blog/concurrency_limiters.md

 ## Envoys

 One more popular configuration option in service oriented architecture is Envoy.
-Often envoys are configured to use *LeastRequest* or *LeastCPU* load balancing strategy.
+Often envoys are configured to use `LeastRequest` or `LeastCPU` load balancing strategy.
 Unfortunately, from the point of view of envoy, the service that immediately discards lots of requests, and tries to concurrently process less requests than others, looks like a very performant service.
 In other words, a great candidate for getting more traffic.

-So: back-pressure strategies resulting in quick drop, when combined with *LeastRequest* or *LeastCPU* balancing, can work as an error multiplicator.
+So: back-pressure strategies resulting in quick drop, when combined with `LeastRequest` or `LeastCPU` balancing, can work as an error multiplicator.
 Degraded instances receive (and discard) more traffic than healthy ones.
 The upstream services still remain protected and have a chance to recover, but the downstream services experience higher than needed rate of errors and retries (compared to, for example, simple *RoundRobin*).
-Note that back-pressure strategies resulting in throttling (or queueing), i.e. limiting internal processing concurrency while still keeping the RPC requests open, don't cause such problems for *LeastRequest* (though still can affect *LeastCPU*).
+Note that back-pressure strategies resulting in throttling (or queueing), i.e. limiting internal processing concurrency while still keeping the RPC requests open, don't cause such problems for `LeastRequest` (though still can affect `LeastCPU`).

 ## Auto-scaling

 Back-pressure strategies causing quick drops are not spending a lot of local CPU time.
-So, from the point of view of HPA auto-scaler, the deployments that are actively applying the back-pressure at the moment don’t look like they need extra pods.
+So, from the point of view of HPA auto-scaler, the deployments that are actively applying back-pressure at the moment don't look like they need extra pods.
 Quite the opposite, they are processing their workload with lower CPU utilization than usual, and can even trigger scaling in.

 So, my assumption is that auto-scaling for deployments with back-pressure should be based on number of downstream requests or queue lengths or something similar; not on CPU utilization.